 Accommodation and meals

 Summer Institute participants will be housed in single rooms on campus in Aberystwyth University.
 Apartments have fully equipped kitchens where students will be able to prepare their own food and brown bag lunches (lots of day trips!).
 Students will also have access to all the cafes available on campus and free gym membership for the duration of their stay.

 Academics and credits

 The Aberystwyth Fulbright Summer Institute will be credit-bearing.
 Students will receive credit to transfer to their home institution if they successfully complete the course.
 The academic component will entail the completion of a 10 UK credit module (3 US credits) including a journal, presentation, and a written assignment.

-The Institute will include a fair amount of outdoor activity, not challenging, but plenty of hiking and possibly some rain!
+The Institute will, of course, include a lot of outdoor activity, plenty of hiking and possibly some rain!